 After this course, students:

 Have obtained primary knowledge about the cultural, social, and economic changes that took place in the early medieval Mediterranean and Near East;

 Can reflect upon the key archaeological evidence on which this knowledge is based;

-Ability to critically reflect on both data and their interpretations in discussions and in writing.
+Have the ability to critically reflect on both data and their interpretation in discussions and writing.

 Mode of instruction

-For more information about this course, please contact mw. dr. J.A.C.
-Vroom.
+For more information about this course, please contact prof. dr. J.A.C.
+(Joanita) Vroom.